-(a) Example elevation profile from Europe.

-(b) Example elevation profile from North America.

-Fig. 10.
-Examples of elevation profiles from 216-point slices of the Earth dataset (note the different scales).
+5 EXPERIMENTAL RESULTS

-the Palazzi and Snoeyink [22] algorithm for red-blue line segment intersection counting, SWEEP implements the algorithm presented in Section 3 using plane sweep, PARAOT employs the array-oftrees data structure described in Section 4, and LINPAR uses the linear space structure, which is also described in Section 4.
+In this section we present an empirical evaluation of the performance of our algorithms on synthetic and real-world datasets.
+We develop five implementations: NAIVE, REDBLUE, SWEEP, PARAOT, and LINPAR.
+NAIVE implements the $O(n^2)$ algorithm described in Section 3 and is used as baseline.
+REDBLUE, SWEEP, PARAOT, and LINPAR all use the divide-and-conquer approach presented in Section 3 but they differ in the implementation of the half-line intersection counting step: REDBLUE implements the Palazzi and Snoeyink [23] algorithm for red-blue line segment intersection counting, SWEEP implements the algorithm presented in Section 3 using plane sweep, PARAOT employs the array-of-trees data structure described in Section 4, and LINPAR uses the linear-space structure, which is also described in Section 4.
 Asymptotically, all four algorithms achieve $O(n \log^2 n)$ sequential running time.
 However, REDBLUE is more complex than our other implementations and has the poorest performance in practice among our non-naive implementations.
 While all five implementations run sequentially, PARAOT and LINPAR can also run in parallel mode, using multiple threads to improve performance.
 Though they are both amenable to parallelization, PARAOT requires more memory, while LINPAR is more complex and relies on the hardware-specific popcount operation.

+(a) Example elevation profile from Europe.

+Fig. 10.
+Examples of elevation profiles from 216-point slices of the Earth dataset (note the different scales).

 5.1 Methodology

 All algorithms are implemented in C++ and compiled with gcc 4.8.5 using the -Ofast optimization flag.
 Parallel execution is performed using the openMP library that is included with the gcc compiler.
-All geometric structures, predicates, and primitives used by all of our algorithms are custom implementations.
+All geometric structures, predicates, and primitives used by all of our algorithms are custom implementations.1

 We use two hardware platforms for our evaluation.
 The 4-core ALGOPARC platform is comprised of an Intel Xeon E5-1620 processor (4-core, 3.6 GHz) and 16 GiB of RAM, running the Ubuntu 16.04 operating system.
 ALGOPARC has hyperthreading enabled, providing 8 virtual cores.
 The 20-core UHHPC platform is comprised of two Intel Xeon E5-2680 processors (10-core, 2.80 GHz), 128 GiB of RAM, and runs the Red Hat Server 6.5 operating system.
 Note that UHHPC has 2 CPU sockets, each with 4 memory channels to RAM and an independent L3 cache.
 All experimental results are averaged over 10 iterations with error bars shown when significant.

 5.2 Datasets

 We evaluate our algorithm implementations on three synthetic datasets.
-We consider a flat dataset 38 in which all points' elevations are set to $h_i = 1$, so that each point can only see its (at most two) 39 neighboring points.
-For this dataset, REDBLUE, SWEEP, PARAOT, and LINPAR compute few intersec-40 tions at each level of recursion, and thus provides a simple correctness case and a performance 41 baseline.
-We consider a parabolic dataset in which each point's elevation is set to $h_i = i^2$, so that 42 every point can see every other point.
-For this dataset our four recursive implementations compute 43 many intersections at each level of recursion.
-Finally, we consider Random datasets in which point 44 elevations are uniformly sampled from the range $[1,10^6]$.
-45
+We consider a flat dataset in which all points' elevations are set to $h_i = 1$, so that each point can only see its (at most two) neighboring points.
+For this dataset, REDBLUE, SWEEP, PARAOT, and LINPAR compute few intersections at each level of recursion, and thus provides a simple correctness case and a performance baseline.
+We consider a parabolic dataset in which each point's elevation is set to $h_i = i^2$, so that every point can see every other point.
+For this dataset our four recursive implementations compute many intersections at each level of recursion.
+Finally, we consider Random datasets in which point elevations are uniformly sampled from the range [1,106].

 We also perform evaluations on datasets generated from real-world terrain maps.
-The CGIAR-CSI

-Global-Aridity and Global-PET Database [27, 28] consists of elevation data for the entire earth with
+The CGIAR-CSI Global-Aridity and Global-PET Database [29, 30] consists of elevation data for the entire earth with

-90-meter resolution.
-We extract 1-dimensional slices from 4 different regions: Europe, Asia, Africa,

-1

-$\mathbf{2}$

-3 4

-5

-6

-7

-8 9 10

-11

-12 13 14

-15

-16

-17

-18

-19

-20

-21

-22

-23 24

-25

-26

-27

-28

-29

-30

-31

-32

-33

-34

-35 36

-49

-ACM Journal of Experimental Algorithmics, Vol. 1, No. 1, Article 1.
-Publication date: January 2017.
+1For simplicity, our implementations use 64-bit double-precision floating point variables, ignoring potential inaccuracies arising from round-off errors.
+If necessary, such inaccuracies can be avoided via exact arithmetic, e.g., as implemented in the CGAL library [25].